damien-meere/full_stack_milestone/README.md

 ![Size Selector](documentation/SiteImages/size_selector.jpg)

 ####    View all items that I've selected to add to shopping bag
 Once a customer has selected (Added to their Bag) all products they wish to purchase, they need to be able to review this product list before proceeding to the payment.
-Therefore to fulfil this user story, the customer can view a list of all products currently in their shopping bag by selevting the shopping cart icon in the top right of the site.
+Therefore, to fulfil this user story, the customer can view a list of all products currently in their shopping bag by selecting the shopping cart icon in the top right of the site.
 Below this icon is the current total cost of all items in the bag.
-Once the users selects this button they are presented with a list of all items they've added.
+Once the users select this button they are presented with a list of all items they've added.

 ####    Adjust quantities of items in shopping bag
 Once a user has gotten to the point of adding products to their shopping bag, it needs to be as easy as possible to proceed with a purchase.
 To ensure that customers can proceed to the payment phase without issue, they need to be able to edit the contents of their bag, right up until we begin processing their payment.
-To facilite this user story, within the shoping bag, customers have the opportunity to edit the contents of the bag.
-Either deleting items, or adjusting the quantity field of the item before proceeding.
+To facilitate this user story, within the shopping bag, customers have the opportunity to edit the contents of the bag.
+Either deleting items or adjusting the quantity field of the item before proceeding.
 When they update their order quantities, the Grand Total value is updated to reflect the new order details, before the user proceeds to the payment.

 ####    Enter payment details
 As with any eCommerce site, the customers need to be able to complete the purchase of their chosen items.
-And again, the process of gathering the payment information and completing the transation needs to be as hassle free as possible to ensure customers have no reason to leave.
-Once the customer has reviews their shopping bag and selected the 'Secure Checkout' button, they are brought to the Checkout page.
+And again, the process of gathering the payment information and completing the transaction needs to be as hassle free as possible to ensure customers have no reason to leave.
+Once the customer has reviewed their shopping bag and selected the 'Secure Checkout' button, they are brought to the Checkout page.
 It's here that this user story is fulfilled.
 If the user has a profile, their delivery information may already be populated.
-However, at the botton of the screen, the user can input their credit card details, as illustrated below.
+However, at the bottom of the screen, the user can input their credit card details, as illustrated below.
 This card processing functionality is supported by [Stripe](https://stripe.com/ie), an online payment processing platform.

 ![Payment Details](documentation/SiteImages/payment_details.jpg)

 ####    View order confirmations
 Once a customer entered their card details and elected to proceed with a purchase, they need to be given all details related to the Order to ensure there are no discrepancies.
-Therefore, to fulfill this user story, on completion of an Order payment, the customer is presented with a complete breakdown of the processed Order.
+Therefore, to fulfil this user story, on completion of an Order payment, the customer is presented with a complete breakdown of the processed Order.
 This Order confirmation contains details of the products included in the order, the Delivery address, and the breakdown of the associated charges as illustrated below: